Neryss/override/level06/readme.md

 IMPORTANT NOTE: since the hashing method uses the login value during its loop, keep the same login name during both execution!

-Since out input is directly compared to the desired result, we can use GDB to get it, circumventing the call to `ptrace` is quite easy, we can either break before it and jump after it, or just modify its return value which is compared in the same line.
+Since our input is directly compared to the desired result, we can use GDB to get it, circumventing the call to `ptrace` is quite easy, we can either break before it and jump after it, or just modify its return value which is compared in the same line.
 Here I used the later approach:

 ```bash
 (gdb) b *auth+114